Remember when you were young, and your parents would tell you the fable of ants saving up food crumbs for rainy days?

 At that age, you already knew to save your allowance in case you needed materials for your art project, or just wanted to treat yourself to ice cream.
 Your parents and teachers also taught you that saving would help you become rich.

-Investment vs Savings: Key Similarities and Differences
+Saving vs Investing: Key Similarities and Differences

 You can also use your savings for long-term goals, such as raising funds for a home down payment, a small business, major life changes such as weddings and pregnancies, education, and retirement.
 There's no risk involved in saving unless you misuse the money.